zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 Example:
 In Step 2 we calculated a working memory per vnode of 268,435,456 Bytes.
 In Step 5, we estimated vnodes would consume approximately 268,133,808 Bytes.
 Step 2 and step 5 are within 301,648 Bytes (~300 kB) of each other.
 This is exceptionally close, but happens to be more precise than really needed.
 The values are good enough when they are within 5%.

+To make things easy on you, we've created an [Excel spreadsheet]() that does the above calculations for you.

 ## Tuning LevelDB